 Minneapolis, United States

-We’ll meet up Friday night to install all of the software you need, and then spend Saturday learning and writing code.
+We’ll meet up Friday night to install all of the software you need on your laptop, and then spend Saturday learning and writing code.

-Each participant needs to bring her or his own computer with fairly recent Mac, Linux or Windows installation.
+Each participant needs to bring her own computer with fairly recent Mac, Linux or Windows installation.
+(If you have a Mac please ensure you are running Mac OS X 10.8 Mountain Lion or a more recent version).
 If you have questions about your hardware, email one of the organizers before the event!